Doxuno

 GOVERNING LAW AND JURISDICTION

-This agreement shall be governed by and construed in accordance with the law of England and Wales.
-Any dispute shall be subject to the non-exclusive jurisdiction of the courts of England and Wales.
-Rights under the Contracts (Rights of Third Parties) Act 1999 are excluded save where expressly granted.
+This agreement is governed by and construed in accordance with the law of England and Wales.
+Any dispute arising out of or in connection with this agreement shall be subject to the exclusive jurisdiction of the courts of England and Wales (County Court / First-tier Tribunal (Property Chamber)).

-By signing below, the parties acknowledge that they have read, understood and agreed to the terms of this Renewal Agreement and that it forms a binding contract.
+By signing below, the parties acknowledge that they have read, understood and agreed to the terms of this APT Variation Agreement and that it forms a binding contract.

 LANDLORD